PabloMoragaN/product-angular-webapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.

+Simple Angular 7 webapp.
+Product Management Webapp using Angular 7 and PHP Api Rest as backend.
+For educational porpuses only.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.